Red Blood, White Lies

 With the transfer of East Florida from the Spanish to the Americans, an end came to the acceptance of European descendants living side-by-side with the Seminoles.
 One who is caught in the middle is Rene Ristau, a local settler who believes in co-habitancy with the Natives and the Minorcans.
 He tries to protect his friends and neighbors from the new American settlers by working as a mediator, a position a dying Seminole chief entrusted to him.
 However, he will have to choose where his allegiance truly lies as the Florida frontier breaks out into war.

-Other notable local locations visited include the Governor's House (Governor's House Cultural Center and Museum), the Matanzas River, Pellicier Creek, and the St. Johns River.
+Notable local locations visited include the Governor's House (Governor's House Cultural Center and Museum), the Matanzas River, Pellicier Creek, and the St. Johns River.

 Identifier